abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 ## Luang Por Pasanno • April 2013

-It is helpful to contemplate how to use *khanti*, patience, in our daily practice, and how we can cultivate it as a mental attitude during meditation.
+It is helpful to contemplate how to use *khanti,* patience, in our daily practice, and how we can cultivate it as a mental attitude during meditation.
 Patience is an underrated *pāramī* and considered in different ways, sometimes even misinterpreted.
 I remember Varapañño